yangyn533/3UTRBERT/README.md

 python3 -m pip install --editable .
 python3 -m pip install -r requirements.txt
 ```
 If above commands do not run correctly.
-Following commands could be used to install missing packages manually **after running the above commands.**
+Following commands could be used to install missing packages manually **after running the above commands.** If you use the commands to install packages manually, above commands should be run first.
 ```
 pip install seaborn
 pip install transformers